WHO WE ARE

 JRAY Awards are given for on stage and behind the scenes work.
-Qualified judges view and rate each of the participating schools’ shows during the school year which culminates in the JRAY Awards Ceremony at the end of the high school season.
+Qualified judges view and rate each of the participating schools’ shows during the school year, which culminates in the JRAY Awards Ceremony at the end of the high school season.
 JRAY gives over 200 awards for achievement.

-Both the Male Performer of the Year and Female Performer of the Year will each be awarded $1700 and sent to New York for a one-week intensive workshop with Broadway Professionals and then showcased before Broadway Casting Directors.
+Both the Male Actor of the Year and Female Actress of the Year are awarded $1500 each and sent to New York for a one-week, all expenses paid, intensive workshop with Broadway Professionals.
+Their experience finishes with a showcase before Broadway Agents and Casting Directors.
 For details see broadwayartistsalliance.org.